 As one of the countries most pet friendly national parks, you and your pet will find plenty to love in Acadia.
 There are more than 100 miles of trails to sniff, carriage roads to explore, and pets are even welcome on the free shuttles that run throughout the park and around the island!

-New Hampshire – Mt.
-Washington and the White Mountain National Forest
+New Hampshire – Mount Washington

 Vermont – Dog Mountain

 At Dog Mountain, pets aren’t just welcome – they’re cherished!
 This 150-acre former dairy farm is always open to the public and dogs are welcome to shed their leashes while they run, play, and swim in the pond.
-There are also hiking trails, peaceful retreats, and a pet friendly chapel and art gallery.

-Mid-Atlantic
+The Mid-Atlantic

 Virginia – Colonial Williamsburg